systemd/mkosi/mkosi/resources/mkosi.md

   option and running the image using `mkosi qemu`, the `mkosi ssh` command can be used to connect to the container/VM via SSH.
-Note that you still have to make sure openssh is installed in the image to make this option behave correctly. mkosi will automatically provision the user's public SSH key into the image using the `ssh.authorized_keys.root` credential if it can be retrieved from a running SSH agent.
+Note that you still have to make sure openssh is installed in the image to make this option behave correctly.
+Run `mkosi genkey` to automatically generate an X509 certificate and private key to be used by mkosi to enable SSH access to any virtual machines via `mkosi ssh`.
 To access images booted using `mkosi boot`, use `machinectl`.

 ### [Validation] Section